GoogleCloudPlatform/federated-learning/README.md

 This blueprint uses a GKE cluster as the compute infrastructure to host containerized apps distributed by a third party.
-These apps are considered as untrusuted or semi-trusted workloads within the cluster.
+These apps are considered as untrusuted workloads within the cluster.
 Therefore, the cluster is configured according to security best practices to isolate and constrain the workloads from other workloads and from the cluster control plane.
-The blueprint uses [Anthos](https://cloud.google.com/anthos) features to automate and optimise the configuration and security of the cluster.
+The blueprint uses [Anthos](https://cloud.google.com/anthos) features to configure and secure the cluster.

 This blueprint provisions cloud resources on Google Cloud.
 After the initial provisioning, you can extended the infrastructure to [Anthos clusters running on premises or on other public clouds](https://cloud.google.com/anthos/clusters/docs/multi-cloud).

+This blueprint is aimed at cloud platform administrator and data scientists that aim to provision and configure a secure environment to run potentially untrusted workloads in their Google Cloud environment.

 ## Getting started